mathbrook/KS5e-Data-Logging/README.md

 - If you will be working on these files (i.e. you are a data aq member), you will need to refer to the **Developer's Guide**
 - Otherwise, the **User's Guide** should suffice for everyone else

-_If you have any questions or need troubleshooting, feel free to reach out to Bo Han Zhu on Teams or via email: bohanzhu9@gatech.edu_
+_If you have any questions or need troubleshooting, feel free to reach out to Mathewos Samson on Teams or via email: msamson1@students.kennesaw.edu_

 ## Setup
 1. Python 3 is required, and may be installed here: https://www.python.org/downloads/.
 Make sure it is added to PATH
 2. For MatLab, you will need an education/work license to get it for free.
 Follow GT's instructions here: https://www.matlab.gatech.edu/
     - Really the only thing you need MatLab for is to plot the data after parsing.
 Otherwise, just having Python is enough
-3. If you have not done so already, clone the overarching GitHub repo (e.g. code-2022) or download it as a zip, extract, and save to somewhere safe
+3. If you have not done so already, clone the GitHub repo or download it as a zip, extract, and save to somewhere safe
 4. Change directory to here.
 For example, if you are in code-2022, all you have to do is `cd Telemetry`
 5. Once you are here, download the needed pip libraries by issuing the command `pip install -r requirements.txt`